;

 Build capacity for patient partnership

-Share knowledge about patient partnership
+Communicate about patient partnership

-Interested in joining OICR’s patient community?
+Interested in joining OICR’s Patient Community?

 Sign up here to be contacted about opportunities to get involved.